 By the end of March he had lost so much weight that he was emaciated and some visitors wondered whether he had AIDS.
 But it was the cancer eating him up.

 On the last Sunday of March he and Miss Addie decided that he should have a priest come and give him the last rites.
 He had been largely comatose until the priest began reciting the Lord’s Prayer and Ed joined in vocally.

 And then, Thursday morning, April 3rd, he was gone — thanks to the cancer and the sepsis.
-And I was alone with a big empty house.
+And I was alone with a big empty house and life.

 I’d only been in Egypt a little over three months when I saw that the new Patriarch of Alexandria was going to be consecrated head of the Coptic Church, 117th successor to St Mark, gospel writer and head of the Christian Church in first century Egypt.

 Since I was so new to Egypt I asked some of my students (as a Teaching Fellow, I taught English Language classes in the university) and other colleagues who put me in touch with the offices of the Coptic church in Cairo.
 I went along to their offices, passport and Harvard Divinity School ID in hand, to request a ticket for the event.
 It took a bit of persuading but the Harvard Divinity School (HDS) ID did the job and I received a ticket for the installation of Pope Shenouda III, the 117th Patriarch of Alexandria and all Africa and Pope of the Coptic Church, in succession from Saint Mark who was said to have created the Egyptian church in 55 AD.
 I’m afraid I might have stretched things a bit when I said I was representing Harvard University’s Divinity School at the event, but so far as I knew I was the only person present from HDS